 b) A further analysis indicated that proper attention was not being given to cases and other areas of corruption in Mufasil Districts where there is a lot of scope for exploitation by corrupt elements.

 c) With a view to give adequate attention to the Mufasil Districts, re-structuring of the Vigilance Organisation has been done.
-The following seven territorial branches now operate in the State Vigilance Organisation :-
+The following six territorial branches now operate in the State Vigilance Organisation :-

 In this manner, Vigilance Organization is now in a position to give proper and effective attention to all areas.